ArturGazizov/nodejsreactmongoosepuhelinluettelo/README.md

 to swap between production and running on home server

-swap adresses in src/services/persons.js , and swap package.json file after that run npm build in src folder (build folder will be built itself where needed)
+swap adresses in src/services/persons.js , and swap package.json file in folder "package.json for production build and for home server" after that run npm build in src folder (build folder will be built itself where needed)